-One-to-one executive coaching sessions are designed to fit around you and your work commitments.
-These short sessions usually take place at your premises or over the phone, which minimises the amount of time spent away from your day-to-day duties.
+Our one-to-one executive coaching sessions are designed to fit around you and your work commitments.
+These sessions usually take place at your premises or over the phone, which minimises the amount of time spent away from your day-to-day duties.

 Executive Coaching Benefits